Interview Patrick Kasingsing (Philippine Pavilion)

 Initially, we thought that it was something that we simply wanted to address.
 We were concerned and we honestly also believed that this was limited to people throwing objects at the esteros (tidal channels).
 Later on, as we researched and talked to people and tried to understand the situation, we found that it is something that people have actually learned to live with.

 We then started to formulate a concept.
-For us, in one word, the concept is about relationships.
+For us, in one word, the concept of the Philippine Pavilion is about relationships.
 Whether it is our relationship with the environment, with the communities we work with, or with each other as designers.
 As architects, we wanted to do architecture in the service of building communities by creating spaces.

 For our partner community (Barangays 739, 750, and 751 of Manila), I think people do not really understand what they’re going through.
 The running theme of livelihood in the Philippines is survival.
 If people just do everything to survive, there is no place and physical space for discourse and dialogue; nothing gets solved.
 This is something that the people in the community also noticed.

 We have been with the community since 2018-2019 and stayed even during the pandemic until we found a solution.
 After all this time, we were able to establish a relationship.
 We could not have done this without the social development workers.
 Among those who stayed is Arnold Rañada, who is a development worker and a community organizer.
 In discussions with other architects, we’re used to the architect being the prime professional and we usually are the ones who dictate.
 Now, we have to listen to the people.
 This is very important to learn.